Architecture & Art, Paris, Travel

 Versailles Palace

 The town of Versailles is very cute and there are some good restaurant options there.
-I love “Au chien qui fume” (The Smoking Dog).
+I love “Au chien qui fume” (Because who doesn’t love a smoking dog?).

 How to Ride the Metro in Paris